-A quick aside: plural dwarves has been preferred for the sense regarding the mythical creatures since Tolkien began using it in that fashion, while the spelling dwarfs refers to people of short stature.
+A quick aside: plural dwarves has been preferred for the sense regarding the mythical creatures since J. R. R. Tolkien began using it in that fashion, while the spelling dwarfs refers to people of short stature.
 I’ll be using the former except in direct quotes and titles.

-After a while I was able to catch on to the rhythm of the thing, and could complete the performers’ jokes before they did; ones such as:
+After a while I could catch on to the rhythm of the thing and even complete the performers’ jokes before they did; ones such as: